yangfan/Memory-Management-Chatbot/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./membot`.

-## Project Task Details

-Currently, the program crashes when you close the window.
-There is a small bug hidden somewhere, which has something to do with improper memory management.
-So your first warm-up task will be to find this bug and remove it.
-This should familiarize you with the code and set you up for the rest of the upcoming tasks.
-Have fun debugging!

-Aside from the bug mentioned above, there are five additional major student tasks in the Memory Management chatbot project, which are:

 ## Credits

 The starter code for this project is from the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.